Diablo-Development/jar-scan/README.md

 # jar-scan
 Console java program with the purpose of helping detect malicious .jar files.
 Will be publicly released when I finish making it user-friendly.

-### NEVER ANALYZE MALICIOUS FILES OUTSIDE A CONTROLLED ENVIORMENT SUCH AS A VM.
-THERE IS A CHANCE MALICIOUS CODE CAN EXECUTE WHEN SCANNED

 # Features

 - Detect any webhook urls